Praxis Tech Review

 Pros

 - Eleven pre-built iGaming-platform connectors (SoftSwiss, EveryMatrix, Softgamings, Playtech, Delasport, BetConstruct, Groove, Altenar, BOSS., Dot.iGaming, NuxGame) shipped as production integrations.
 The SoftSwiss partnership rolled Praxis out to 300+ casino brands in a 3-hour deployment per the case study.
-If you're on one of these platforms, integration work is largely already done — a competitive moat IXOPAY and Corefy don't match in the iGaming vertical.
+If you're on one of these platforms, integration work is largely already done, a competitive moat IXOPAY and Corefy don't match in the iGaming vertical.

-- Hosted Cashier product with Cashier Editor for branding, geo-targeted method selection, dynamic currency conversion, and dedicated back-office.
+- Hosted Cashier product with Cashier Editor for branding, geo-targeted method selection, dynamic currency conversion and a dedicated back-office.
 Hosted Payment Fields embed card capture into the operator's own UI while keeping PCI scope inside Praxis.
 This is one of the most mature hosted iGaming cashier products on the market and saves operators from maintaining their own checkout code base.

 Cons